treeverse/lakeFS/docs/understand/branching-model.md

 ### Branches

-Branches are similar in concept to [Git branches](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging){:target="_blank"}.
+Branches are similar in concept to [Git branches](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging){:target="_blank" .button-clickable}.
 When creating a new branch in lakeFS, we are actually creating a consistent snapshot of the entire repository, which is isolated from other branches and their changes.
-Another way to think of branches is like a very long-lived database transaction, providing us with [Snapshot Isolation](https://en.wikipedia.org/wiki/Snapshot_isolation){: target="_blank" }.
+Another way to think of branches is like a very long-lived database transaction, providing us with [Snapshot Isolation](https://en.wikipedia.org/wiki/Snapshot_isolation){: target="_blank" .button-clickable}.

 Once we've made the necessary changes to our data within our isolated branch, we can merge it back to the branch we branched from.
 This operation is atomic in lakeFS - readers will either see all our committed changes or none at all.